SulaimanSayyed21/h446Alevel/h446Alevel.md

 </div>
 ```

 1. The `<div>` with unique id `topicid` and a class `.d-flex` is used in the script to get the handle to these placeholders and UI elements are injected dynamically.
-The reason being that the contents of the heading and number of lessons and the message shown on the message bar depands upon the data which is independent of the `view`.
+The reason being that the contents of the heading and number of lessons and the message shown on the message bar depends upon the data which is independent of the `view`.

-2. To structure questions and answers, an accordion compoent of the bootstrap is used.
+2. To structure questions and answers, an accordion component of the bootstrap is used.
 To avoid being written 10 times manually, an `ejs for` loop is used.
-Similarly, all these items are to be injected with data, requirign to have a need of referening to them.
+Similarly, all these items are to be injected with data, requiring to have a need of refereeing to them.
 Their unique `ids` are also build using `.ejs`.
 For example `<Label for="q-<%= i %>-optional">` builds `Label` elements attributes dynamically using a for loop.
 It is shown below.

 ```html
 //practice.ejs